 Inquiry focuses on the development of questions to initiate and guide the learning process.
-These guestions are formulated by teachers and students to motivate inquiries into topics, problems, and issues related to curriculum content and outcomes.
+These questions are formulated by teachers and students to motivate inquiries into topics, problems, and issues related to curriculum content and outcomes.

 Well-formulated inquiry questions are broad in scope and rich in possibilities.
-Such questions encourage students to explore, observe, gather information, plan, analyze, interpret, synthesize, problem solve, take risks, create, conclude, document, reflect on learning, and develop new questions for further inquiry.
+Such questions encourage students to explore, observe, gather information, plan, analyze, interpret, synthesize, problem solve, take risks, create, draw conclusions, document and reflect on learning, and develop new questions for further inquiry.